clarkware/iphone-rails-tutorial/README.md

 This repo contains a workbook and source code for the 3-hour [Mobile App Development with iPhone/iPad and Rails](http://en.oreilly.com/rails2010/public/schedule/detail/14136) tutorial I taught at RailsConf 2010.

-The overall goal is to build a full-featured iPhone app ([screenshots](http://github.com/clarkware/iphone-rails-tutorial/raw/master/screenshots/iphone-app.png)) that talks to a Rails app ([try it!](http://saveup.heroku.com/about)) using RESTful resources.
+The overall goal is to build a full-featured iPhone app ([screenshots](http://github.com/clarkware/iphone-rails-tutorial/raw/master/screenshots/iphone-app.png)) that talks to a Rails app using RESTful resources.
 Along the way we explore several libraries and delve into topics such as authentication, nested resources, and asynchronous communication.

 Workbook
 --------